Dun Caan Cottage

 Sitting-room with wood-burning stove, TV/DVD, Stereo/CD-player and bed settee.

-Kitchen/dining room with electric cooker, washing machine, tumble drier, fridge/freezer, microwave etc.
+Kitchen/dining room with electric cooker, washing machine, fridge/freezer, microwave etc.

 Bathroom with bath, shower, WC and basin.